Dislocation nucleation in the phase field crystal model: Conclusion

-To conclude, we have shown that the incompatibility field $\eta^\psi$ is very sensitive to the nucleation of a dislocation dipole, and that it signals the nucleation event prior to the formation of a stable topological dipole.
+We have shown for the case of a 2D hexagonal lattice that the incompatibility field $\eta^\psi$ derived from the phase field is a very sensitive diagnostic of the nucleation of a dislocation dipole, and that it signals the nucleation event prior to the formation of a stable topological dipole.
 The symmetry of the field $\eta^\psi$ prior to nucleation also gives the direction of the Burgers vectors of the defect pair about to nucleate.
 By examining the distribution of the resolved stress for a hexagonal lattice, we have also found it to be a good indicator of nucleation.
-Furthermore, a balance between the Peach-Kohler force on either one of the defects of the dipole and their mutual elastic interaction force allows a prediction of the resolved stress at nucleation that agrees well with the numerical results.
-While our results serve to extend those of macroscopic plasticity by allowing the direct observation of the incompatibility field and its evolution under an applied stress, the conclusion that a Schimd like criterion identifies the nucleation event appears to be in disagreement with several MD simulations in the prototypical configuration involved in nanoindentation studies.
-These MD simulations show that the resolved stress does not predict the location nor type of dislocations to nucleate.
+Furthermore, a balance between the Peach-Kohler force on either one of the defects of the dipole and their mutual elastic interaction force allows a prediction of the resolved critical stress at nucleation that agrees well with the numerical results.

+While our results serve to extend those of macroscopic plasticity by allowing the direct observation of the incompatibility field and its evolution under an applied stress, the conclusion that a Schimd like criterion identifies the nucleation event is in contrast with several existing Molecular Dynamics simulations.
+Some of these simulations show that the resolved stress does not predict the location nor type of dislocations to nucleate.
 Instead, it is generally observed that the nominal extent of the nucleation region is very large, with a complex network of stacking faults, partial dislocations, and other significant sources of lattice distortion.
-These results would imply that the nucleation path in configuration space is very complex, with possibly multiple competing trajectories that depend on details such as boundaries or applied stress protocols.
-Given such a complexity of detail, it is also unclear how suitable the interatomic potentials used in the simulations are to describe the observed large and localized distortions at very high stresses used (GPa).
-We have shown that the PFC provides adequate control over configurations and applied stresses, and hence is a suitable platform for testing nucleation criteria.
-The model also offers the necessary separation between length scales, eliminates fluctuations of thermal origin, and allows the computation of internally generated stress that contribute to lattice incompatibility, and ultimately to nucleation.
+These results would imply that the nucleation path in 3D configuration space can be much more complex than in our 2D configuration, with possibly multiple competing trajectories that depend on details such as boundaries or applied stress protocols.